SCIFIHISTORY.NET

 Picture

-On this day in 2011, Time Machine: Rise Of The Morlocks took a SciFi page out of the H.G.
+On this day in 2011 (in the U.S.), Time Machine: Rise Of The Morlocks took a SciFi page out of the H.G.
 Wells original.
-The feature starred David Hewlett and Christina Cole, and here's the plot summary as provided compliments of IMDB.com:
+Directed by Matt Codd from a story by H.G.
+Wells, Adam J. Karp, and Royal McGraw, the feature starred David Hewlett, Christina Cole, Hamish Clark, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "An experimental time machine opens a window into the future and mutated monsters (the Morlocks) use it to come back to the present and go on a murderous rampage."